ADVANTICS/documentation/products/adb-pc-ac01/docs/connectors.md

 !!! warning "CAN Bus Termination"
-    - Enable termination only at the physical ends of the CAN bus.
+    - Enable termination only at the physical ends of the CAN bus (two terminations in total).
     - Do not fit termination on intermediate nodes; multiple terminations cause bus impedance mismatch and communication errors.
     - If using the optional termination pin (Pin 5), connect it to CAN_H only on end nodes; leave it unconnected on intermediate modules.